electricbookworks/electric-book/README.md

 npm run setup
 ```

-Note that if you're using Gitpod, you don't need this step: it's done for you automatically.
+Note that if you're using GitHub Codespaces, you don't need this step: it's done for you automatically.

 Now the Electric Book template is ready to use.